francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 === Formal Verification

 The main goal of introducing the concept of uniqueness in Kotlin is to enable the verification of interesting functional properties.
-For instance, formalists might be interested in proving the absence of `IndexOutOfBoundsException` in a function.
+For example, it might be interesting to prove the absence of `IndexOutOfBoundsException` in a function.
 However, the lack of aliasing guarantees within a concurrent context in Kotlin can complicate such proofs @KotlinDocsConcurrency, even for relatively simple functions like the one shown in @out-of-bound.
 In this example, the following scenario could potentially lead to an `IndexOutOfBoundsException`:
 - The function executes `xs.add(x)`, adding an element to the list `xs`.
 - Concurrently, another function with access to an alias of `xs` invokes the `clear` method, emptying the list.
 - Subsequently, `xs[0]` is called on the now-empty list, raising an `IndexOutOfBoundsException`.